 Weeds are nothing more than plants growing where you don't want them.
 Whether the unwanted plants in your flower bed are dandelions or the neighbor's invasive ivy, they need to be removed, roots and all.
 Get out the surface weeds before you begin tilling the soil.

-While you are digging, take out any rocks or chunks of concrete or gravel that you come across, since they aren't going to provide nurture for your plants.
+While you are digging or tilling, take out any rocks or chunks of concrete or gravel that you come across, since they aren't going to provide nourishment for your plants.
 Remove old stakes that are not currently in use and set them aside.
 If you planted green cover crops in the bed, work those into the soil to provide needed organic matter.
-You can also work organic mulch into the soil to provide organic matter.
+You can also work compost into the soil to provide organic matter.

 The level of the soil determines which direction rainwater and irrigation will travel as it runs off an area.
 Landscape designers call this "grading."
 For example, if the land around your home slopes toward the house, any water passing through the soil will travel toward your home and can cause problems.